MRToppar/ECO-BSA-472-Final-Project-Writing-Assignment/README.md

 To better understand what's going on, use [`.compute_elasticities`) again specifying `market_id='C01Q2'`, to compute price elasticities for our market of interest.
 These measure what the model predicts will happen to demand in percentage terms when there's a 1% change in price of a product.
 The diagonal elements are own-price elasticities and the off-diagonal elements are cross-price elasticities.
 Does demand seem very elastic?
 Do the cross-price elasticities seem particularly reasonable?

+   Run these lines first:

     elasticities = problem_costshiftinstr.compute_elasticities(market_id='C01Q2')
     elasticities

+Run these lines last:

     import matplotlib as plt
     plt.colorbar(plt.matshow(elasticities))